Planting in beds and borders

 - Gradually work the planting mixture between the roots, pushing the material down with your fists to fill in firmly between the roots.

 - Fill the planting hole and tread the material down with your heel.
-Lightly loosen the surface, water in well and add a mulch.
+Lightly loosen the surface, water well and add a mulch.

 - Dig the whole area incorporating well-rotted garden compost, planting compost or soil conditioner or improver into the top 15cm (6in) of soil.